 We will use certified organic seeds when they are available, and if a viable source of organic seed is not available for a certain crop, we will purchase the conventional variety from New England seed companies that supply organic seed.

 Heirloom seeds are open pollinated and have been preserved and passed down for years.
 They are usually prized for unique colors and fabulous flavors.
-We will attempt to grow some heirloom plants and provide heirloom seedlings at our seed sale in May.
+We will attempt to grow some heirloom plants and provide heirloom seedlings at our seedling sale in May.

 Ask Your Farmer